Nahal Mearot Nature Reserve is a world heritage site. It is home to a group of prehistoric caves where humans lived for

-We followed “Prehistoric Man” Trail almost to the entrance, but at this point, we made a small detour.
-As I mentioned, since it was a hot day we did not want to make the longer trails.
+We followed the “Prehistoric Man” Trail almost to the entrance, but at this point, we made a small detour.
+As I mentioned, since it was a hot day, we did not want to make the longer trails.
 Therefore at the entrance, I asked the guide whether we can see something more nearby.
 She pointed out there is another new excavation site closeby.
 We followed the blue trail along the dried stream into the mountains.

-After about seven minute walk we saw an archeological site to the right on the slope of Carmel mountain.
+After about a seven-minute walk, we saw an archeological site to the right on Carmel mountain’s slope.

 In front of the Gdi cave, we saw an active archeological site.
 That is a Mousterian cemetery.
-It contained skeletons of ten individuals (men, woman, and children).
+It contained skeletons of ten individuals (men, women, and children).

-The skeletons belong to early Homo sapiens type, the people that lived 90,000 years ago in this area.
+The skeletons belong to the early Homo sapiens type, the people that lived 90,000 years ago in this area.

 And this is the Gdi Cave:

 Nahal Mearot Nature Reserve presents essential archeological findings.
-But if you are visiting with kids or you are not archeology lover, then I would suggest visiting this Nature Reserve when additional activities take place on site (and there are such from time to time).
+But if you are visiting with kids or you are not an archeology lover, then I would suggest visiting this Nature Reserve when additional activities take place on site (and there are such from time to time).
 A guide will make the visit much more enjoyable.

 If you think the caves will protect you from the sun, then think again.
 As you saw most of the time, we were outside.
 Thus, do not visit during the hot hours and wear sunscreen.
 The additional bonus of an early visit is making one of the trails in the area or touring nearby attractions (see the map at the top of this post).